sarisabban/VaxDesign/README.md

 This script has been last tested to work well with PyRosetta 4 Release 147 and using Python 3.5.
 If you use this script on a newer PyRosetta or Python version and it fails please notify the author to get it updated.

-Here is a [video](youtube.com/) that explains how to select a target site, how the script functions, and what results you get.
+Here is a [video](youtube.com/) that explains how to select a target site, how the script functions, and what results you sould get.
 If I did not make a video yet, bug me until I make one.

 The script protocol is as follows:
 1. Build Scaffold. --> STILL UNDER DEVELOPMENT --> I am having lots of trouble with De Novo Design (I have a very long temporary work around)